Sarcelles: Population

-As of 2015 the commune has about 40,000 residents from 40 backgrounds.

 Immigration

 A substantial number of inhabitants of the town are pieds-noirs from Northwest Africa who immigrated to France in the 1960s.
 Sarcelles is also home to a vibrant Jewish community and the largest concentration of Assyrians in France.

 Rahsaan Maxwell, author of Ethnic Minority Migrants in Britain and France: Integration Trade-Offs, stated that compared with other French communities, the ethnic minorities in Sarcelles have more influence, so therefore "Sarcelles should not be considered representative of cities across metropolitan France".
 Residents believe that there is a "Sarcelles identity," meaning any ethnic group can be a part of the city, and they believe it lowers levels of crime and violence.

 Compared with other parts of France, ethnic minorities in Sarcelles gained political power at a faster rate, with gains made in the 1980s instead of the 1990s and 2000s.
 Many politicians responded to minority demands sooner as many immigrants, especially Caribbeans and Sephardic Jews, had French citizenship.
 François Pupponi, the mayor in the 2000s dedicated monuments commemorating the histories of ethnic groups, authorised funding of organisations supporting specific ethnic groups such as running Arabic and Hindi language classes and permitted the use of public facilities for religious events.
 Pupponi argued that this style is the best method of giving many ethnic groups one sense of community.
 Critics argued that funding groups catering to specific ethnic groups promotes segregation.